 The castle was also built in the early 17th century and can now be visited at any time of the year.

 How to Get There: From the town center, it takes about 20 minutes by bus.
 Hop on the 25 bus line to get there.

 Prices: Around 12.50€ for adults.
 Free with your Salzburg Card.
 Park and Orangery are free (and dogs are allowed).

 If I had had more time, I would have loved to visit Untersberg – it is a popular attraction and to get up the Untersberg mountain you can either hike up or use the cable car (free with the Salzburg City Card).

-As I was heading to Hallstatt afterwards I had to skip that mountain trip which I regret and if you have more times on your hands please visit for me, too and enjoy the views I couldn’t.
+As I was heading to Hallstatt afterward I had to skip that mountain trip which I regret and if you have more times on your hands please visit for me, too and enjoy the views I couldn’t.

 I did visit Vienna several times but honestly, I cannot say which city is prettier – both are extremely beautiful (here is my 2-day itinerary for Vienna) and also romantic – so if you want to spend time with your loved one, it could be one of the two cities.

-I hope, you will enjoy the city and this Salzburg itinerary as much as I did and this posts has inspired you to visit the places I enjoyed the most.
+I hope, you will enjoy the city and this Salzburg itinerary as much as I did and this post has inspired you to visit the places I enjoyed the most.
 Have a great stay!